slsa-framework/slsa/docs/spec/v1.0/verifying-systems.md

 ![image](build-model.svg)

 The following sections detail these elements of the build model and give prompts for assessing a build system's ability to produce SLSA Build L3 provenance.
+The assessment SHOULD take into account the security model used to identify the transitive closure of the `builder.id` for the [provenance model], specifically around the platform's boundaries, actors, and interfaces.

+[provenance model]: ../../provenance/v1.md#model

 ### External parameters